jorgeacetozi/algorithms/README.md

 A [Circular Array](https://en.wikipedia.org/wiki/Circular_buffer) has two pointers (start and end), which makes it suitable for both add() and remove() operations at both ends of the array.
 So, it's excellent for implementing Queue, Stack and Deque - all of them in constant time complexity O(1).

+Bottom line: useful for implementing Queue and Deque (for a Stack, just replace it by a regular Array)

 ## Dynamic Circular Array

 This is exactly the same as the Circular Array, but it provides the additional features of grow() and shrink().